Kolkhis/streamer-mode.nvim/README.md

 ###### *:h sm.setup*

-After installing, just run `:StreamerMode` or `:SM` to turn on Streamer Mode.
+After installing, just run `:StreamerMode` or `:SM` to toggle on Streamer Mode.
 It will be off by default.
-streamer-mode.nvim applies filters to the most files that will contain sensitive information by default.
-Check the [default settings](#default-settings)
+`streamer-mode.nvim` applies filters to most of the files that will contain sensitive information by default.
+See [default settings](#default-settings).

 ### Default setup: